- Reviewed: 15 November 2013, 15:27 NZDT

 Avoid non-essential travel to the rest of Cabo Delgado province, including Pemba City, due to ongoing violent clashes and terrorism (level 3 of 4).

-Avoid non-essential travel elsewhere in Nigeria, including Abuja, (except the cities of Calabar and Lagos), due to the threat from terrorism, kidnapping and violent crime (level 3 of 4).
+Avoid non-essential travel elsewhere in Nigeria (except the cities of Calabar, Abuja and Lagos), due to the threat from terrorism, kidnapping and violent crime (level 3 of 4).

-Avoid non-essential travel to Rwanda's borders with the Democratic Republic of the Congo (DRC) and Burundi due to the unpredictable security situation, and the risk of banditry and cross-border incursions by armed groups (level 3 of 4).
+Avoid non-essential travel to Rwanda's border with the Democratic Republic of the Congo (DRC) due to the unpredictable security situation, and the risk of banditry and cross-border incursions by armed groups (level 3 of 4).

 Avoid non-essential travel to the Casamance region, except for Cap Skirring, Zinguinchor and the main road connecting these two cities due to armed banditry and clashes between separatist groups and the Senegalese army (level 3 of 4).